krazypanda21/splunk-siem-lab/docs/alert_results.md

 - **stats dc(dpt), count, values(dpt)** → compute number of distinct ports touched , total events, and list of ports per source_IP per window
 - **where distinct_ports >= 20 → surface only windows likely to be scanning activity

+- **eval alert-type="port_scan"** -
+Labels the detection as port scan, allowing dashboards to group this attack type

+- **Eval alert_name="Port Scan - Reconnaissance"** - Assigns a readable alert name that appears in tables and alert views

+- **collect index=main source="alert:port_scan"** - Saves the detection as a new alert event in the index using a consistent source label

 ## Threshold and Severity
 - **Trigger:** `distinct_ports >= 20` or `event >= 50` in a 1-minute bucket.